 There isn’t much of use when you get to the actual review text, though.
 Beyond explanations of how good the TV looks (which is purely qualitative) there’s no data that suggests they actually tested.
 Mentioning how wide the color space is indicates they tested the gamut – but there’s nothing to suggest they did, because there’s no percentages given or gamuts mentioned.
 Bright whites, deep blacks – there’s no data to support this and no images either.

 The trust Good Housekeeping has spent generations building is at risk here.
-With a 38.62% Trust Rating, there’s a clear gap between the testing they claim to do and the evidence they provide.
+With a 38.62% average Trust Rating, there’s a clear gap between the testing they claim to do and the evidence they provide.

 If they can’t start showing their work—they need to get real about where thorough testing happens and where it doesn’t.